Patagonia's AI Agent

 The result was a new component-based design system built for scale, accessibility, and long-term maintainability.
 It provides a shared language across design and engineering, reduces duplication, and enables consistent experiences across the Awin platform.

 The design system guidelines are structured using the Atomic Design principle, organizing the system into Foundation, Atoms, Molecules, and Organisms.
-This layered structure establishes clear levels of abstraction, making components easier to scale, maintain, and evolve as product needs grow.
+This layered structure establishes clear levels of abstraction, creating a scalable model that supports maintenance and evolution as product complexity grows.

 The guidelines go beyond component anatomy and basic usage, covering interaction behavior, responsive rules, spacing in context, accessibility requirements, and content standards.
-Rather than documenting isolated UI elements, the system defines components as part of a cohesive whole—ensuring consistency, usability, and predictability across complex workflows.
+Rather than documenting isolated UI elements, the system defines components as part of a cohesive whole—ensuring consistency, usability, and predictable behaviour across complex workflows.

 See documentation examples: Typography | Color | Input